Ajooba Kudrat Ka

-Ajooba Kudrat Ka (English title The Magnificent Guardian) is a 1991 Bollywood horror thriller film directed by Shyam Ramsay and Tulsi Ramsay.
+Ajooba Kudrat Ka (also known as Wonder of Nature) is a 1991 Indian Hindi-language horror thriller film directed by Shyam Ramsay and Tulsi Ramsay.
 It features Deepak Parashar, Hemant Birje and Manjeet Kullar in the lead roles.
 It was the first Bollywood film with a yeti theme.

 Plot

 The film centres on the platonic relationship between a young girl and a Yeti (a Himalayan monster).